kubernetes/kubernetes/examples/storm/README.md

 # Storm example

-Following this example, you will create a functional [Apache Storm](http://storm.apache.org/) cluster using Kubernetes and [Docker](http://docker.io).
+Following this example, you will create a functional [Apache Storm](http://storm.apache.org/) cluster using LMKTFY and [Docker](http://docker.io).

 You will setup an [Apache ZooKeeper](http://zookeeper.apache.org/)